Josef-Friedrich/javadoc-taglets/README.md

 # javadoc-taglets

-Provides a @permalink tag for Javadoc to display formatted Github (or similar platforms) permalinks.
+Provides a @repolink tag for Javadoc to display formatted Github (or similar platforms) permalinks.

 ```xml